top of page

 Q: What should I wear?

-A: In general, wear comfortable clothing to physical therapy.
+A: In general, wear comfortable clothing that you can move and exercise in.
 Gowns are available for neck, back and shoulder problems.
-If you are coming for a lower-extremity problem, please bring a pair of loose shorts and sneakers.
+If you are coming for a lower-extremity problem, please bring a pair of loose shorts and tennis shoes.

 Q: What should I bring with me?